Ecosystems

 Now we have explained the characteristics of the Andean region, we are going to focus on its flora.
 Both the flora and fauna of the Andes Mountains are incredibly varied.
 Where they live depends on different factors such as the climate, the type of soil or the light availability.

-With this in mind, we indicate that the most characteristic vegetation of the Andean region as the following:
+With this in mind, we indicate that the most characteristic vegetation of the Andean region is the following:

-• Vegetation intended for cultivation: since the region has a suitable climate and a very productive soil to produce food, we can find many agricultural crops such as corn, rice, cocoa, tobacco, coffee, cotton, mango and many more.
+• Vegetation intended for cultivation: since the region has a suitable climate and very productive soil to produce food, we can find many agricultural crops such as corn, rice, cocoa, tobacco, coffee, cotton, mango, and many more.
 It should be noted that Colombian coffee is especially famous.
+These crops are vital for the local economy and food security.

 • Forests with large trees: especially with the presence of lianas.
-These plants form a large part of the flora of the Andean region.
+These plants form a large part of the flora of the Andean region and play a crucial role in the ecosystem by providing habitat and food for numerous species.

-• Tree-type vegetation: these include ferns, oaks and red cedars.
-It also has abundant grass vegetation.
+• Tree-type vegetation: these include ferns, oaks, and red cedars.
+It also has abundant grass vegetation, which supports a variety of herbivores and maintains soil health.

 Some of the most representative plant species of the Andean region:

-• Orchids (Orchidaceae): 4,200 species of the 25,000 total orchid that exist grow in the Andean region.
+• Orchids (Orchidaceae): 4,200 species of the 25,000 total orchids that exist grow in the Andean region.
 They are very showy and complex flowers.
 See how you can care for certain orchid species with our guide to white flower plants for the garden.
+Orchids are not only beautiful but also vital for pollination processes.

 Andean Plants and Animals - Flora and Fauna - Plants of the Andean region